yoavniran/smocker/README.md

 <a id="resnmatch"/>
 ## Resources & Url Matching

-When the server starts it looks at the folder configured as the resources and uses the folder names as the paths for matching incoming requests.
+When the server starts it looks at the folder configured as the resources and uses its sub-folders' names as the paths for matching incoming requests.

 Each folder name should be named after the resource path. for example, if the incoming request url is: "/api/orders/123" then the matching folder name should be: "api.orders.$"

-The URL separator character ("/") is marked with a "." in the folder name. that is why a mocked URL For http://myserver.com/api/orders will have a matched folder named "api.orders".
+The URL separator character ("/") is marked with a "." in the folder name. that is why a mocked URL For http://myserver.com/**api/orders** will have a matched folder named **"api.orders"**.

 The '$' symbol marks a placeholder that will match any path part regardless of the value.
 So "api.orders.$" will match incoming request "/api/orders/123" and "/api/orders/abc".